 A Service Level Agreement sets a quality standard for IT services provided to a business.
 The SLA also describes conditions for the provision of services and the rules for a customer to use these services.
 The quality parameters should correlate with the companies’ business goals and must reflect business needs.
 However, a signed SLA does not guarantee the availability of a service corresponding to the fixed indicators.

 Verify a CSP’s ability to provide an appropriate SLA.
 When choosing a provider, it is vital to analyze several factors that affect the vendor’s ability to provide the level of quality agreed upon in the SLA.
 The following factors are to be considered: the reliability category of the data center, the class of the equipment that is used to build a cloud platform, the hardware architecture of a cloud platform, hypervisor, methodological documents used by a provider to provide the infrastructure support, and having a quality management system in place.

 7. The threats of compromising unprotected interfaces and APIs

 Today, an increasing number of companies decide to switch to cloud technologies, as they help to solve and optimize numerous tasks.
-When deciding whether to partially or fully transfer data and applications to a public cloud platform, companies need to evaluate potential benefits and risks associated with such decision.
+When deciding whether to partially or fully transfer data and applications to a public cloud platform, companies need to evaluate the potential benefits and risks associated with such a decision.
 In my opinion, the increasing potential of economic efficiency associated with cloud technologies implementation is an incentive for private and public sector organizations to transfer their operating activities to clouds.
 Read more about cloud transformation in our previous article.